Texas' Holton Hill a surprise scoring threat for Longhorns

 Three touches, three touchdowns.
 Pretty good production for a defensive back.

-The Texas junior has emerged as a surprising scoring threat and should give USC quarterback Sam Darnold plenty to think about when the Longhorns (1-1) and No. 4 Trojans (2-0) face off Saturday night in their first meeting since the classic 2006 Rose Bowl.
+The Texas junior has emerged as a surprising scoring threat for Texas and should give USC quarterback Sam Darnold plenty to think about when Longhorns (1-1) and No. 4 Trojans (2-0) face off Saturday night in their first meeting since the classic 2006 Rose Bowl.

 Hill has scored on interception returns of 31 and 45 yards and returned a blocked field goal 65 yards to lead the team in scoring after the first two games.